 Finding a mom community of friends can be a struggle!
 I can recall one season that I felt the struggle of this.

 It was a Tuesday morning and the rain was drizzling down outside.
 I was weary and worn down from parenting demands, and settled down with my cup of reheated coffee.
 Instantly, my fingers went to my Facebook app and I opened it up unknowingly seeking community.
 To my tired eyes, all I saw was a world of amazing friendships that left me reflecting on my current state of loneliness.

 As women, we naturally crave true deep friendship.
 I believe we were created to connect and encourage one another.
-I also believe that God has a reason for everything, so I started to pray asking God why I was feeling this way.
+I also believe that God has a reason for everything, so I started to pray to ask God why I was feeling this way.

 Friendships come and go just like the seasons.

-Sometimes we are friends with someone for a specific reason in a specific time.
+Sometimes we are friends with someone for a specific reason at a specific time.
 There was a time where I was in a season of feeling alone.
 I craved the true deep friendship as it seemed like countless people that I had poured myself into have taken a left.
-As I felt emptied, I realized a few things.
+As I felt empty, I realized a few things.

 I cannot expect others to make me happy.

 My happiness is not the responsibility of my husband or kids or friends.
 Only God alone can bring me the true joy that reaches deep in my soul.